BlakeDerbin/singularity-docker-autoarch/README.md

 ## Creating the image

-Current there a 2 ways to build this container based on what approach will work for you.
+Currently there a 2 ways to build this container based on what approach will work for you.
 If you are having issues building the file I suggest that you use the build_automated.sh script as it is based on **Docker Build** rather than the build_automated_build.sh as it is based on **Docker Buildx**.

 The ideal way of creating this image is to execute the script build_automated.sh or build_automated_buildx.sh, this script by default will execute with the following options enabled if no arguments are provided: